bdavez/AI-Memory-Layer/README.md

+# AI Memory Layer — Public Release Mode
+A distributed AI memory system with worker agents, distilled prompts, heartbeat tracking, and a web-based control plane.
+This is a safe, sandboxed demonstration of the architecture.

 # DISCLAIMER
 This project is a prototype and demonstration of architectural concepts.
 It is not a production system and should not be used as one.